openid/fapi/FAPI_2_0_Baseline_Profile.md

 **NOTE**: To enable an interoperable solution to consent management it is anticipated that future versions of this specification will reference the FAPI WG's Grant Management API.

+**NOTE**: The use of the nonce as defined in sections 8 and 9 of [@!I-D.ietf-oauth-dpop] has no obvious security benefit in the case of a confidential client and hence is not permitted in order to simplify client implementations.
+This may change in a future version of this specification.

 #### Returning Authenticated User's Identifier